gcameron89777/Collabora/README.md

 # Collabora CODE

-The purpose of this repo is to provide a [Collabora CODE](https://www.collaboraoffice.com/code/) server via docker for use with my Nextcloud instance.
+The purpose of this repo is to provide a [Collabora CODE ("Collabora Online Development Edition")](https://www.collaboraoffice.com/code/) server via Docker for use with [Nextcloud](https://nextcloud.com/).
 Collabora CODE allows for online editing of libre office documents such as ods (spreadsheets) or odt (word editing).

-Collabora code is accessed by Nextcloud via a url in the settings.
+Collabora CODE is accessed by Nextcloud via a url in the settings.

 # What this repo does

 This repo draws heavily from [nginx and certbot](https://github.com/wmnnd/nginx-certbot) repo to obtain a SSL certificate from [Letsencrypt](https://letsencrypt.org/) that automatically renews.
 This SSL certificate is then applied to the domain mentioned above for use with Collabora CODE.

-# Inputs needed
+# Prerequisites

 To use this repo you will need a server running docker and docker compose and a domain name that is pointed to the server.

 # Instructions

-1. Add the .env file and variables within
+1. Add the .env file and variables within (See the first sentence at the end of this list).
 2. Copy the files to your server, including docker-compose.yml, init-letsencrypt.sh, entry-scripts/40-reload.sh and templates/default.conf.template.
 3. Run the init script `./init-letsencrypt.sh` to obtain your initial Lets Encrypt certificate.
 After this script runs you should see various output in the terminal confirming the obtainment of the certificate.
 For fuller details see the [repo highlighted above that I drew on to create this set up](https://github.com/wmnnd/nginx-certbot).
 4. The init-letsencrypt.sh script should leave two docker services running, nginx and collabora.
 Verify with `docker ps`, you should see the two services running.